hybridgroup/cylon-speech/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js.

-This repository contains the Cylon adaptor for text to speech capabilities.
+This module provides an adaptor/driver for text to speech based on eSpeak (https://en.wikipedia.org/wiki/ESpeak).

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon